Jacob-Hoff-man/cs2055/README.md

 Custom DAL Entity models that map to database schemas using Java: `./models/*`

-Custom DAL Entity services that define DAOs for entity models using Java and java.sql API: `./services/*`
+Custom DAL Entity services that define DAOs for accessing certain database entities using Java and java.sql API: `./services/*`

 ## How To Run The Project: